 Because these elements are vital for our planet’s future and our own well-being, their degradation poses a significant threat to the environment, and it comes with a high cost.

 The toxic pollution problems discussed below impact more to the people who live near to the sources of pollution.
 These pollutants may cause serious health effects such as birth defects, development disorders, respiratory problems, cancer and, in some cases, can lead to death.
 Apart from this, it can also have an adverse effect on wildlife and the environment.

 Here is a list of the Top 13+ Toxic Pollution Problems our world faces today, in no particular order.

 Lead-acid rechargeable batteries are composed of lead plates and sulfuric acid in a plastic case.
 The battery recycling business is a very large industry.

 Although it aims to reduce the number of disposable batteries as solid waste, batteries contain a high number of toxic metals and chemicals like lead oxide that lead to the pollution of our water and contamination of soil.

 2. Mercury and Lead Pollution from Mining

-3. Coal Mining (Sulphur Dioxide and Mercury Pollution)
+3. Coal Mining (Sulfur Dioxide and Mercury Pollution)

-Though it’s often overlooked, the high levels of mercury in the air are a serious threat to human health.
-Originating from power plants fired by coal, many of which are located very close to large urban areas and cities in America.
-It can also travel exceptionally far (as in thousands of miles) through the air.
 Mercury is extremely damaging to human health as it severely damages the brain and nervous system when inhaled or made contact with.
-It is also estimated that a high percentage of pregnant woman in America are affected by high mercury levels that affect a foetus’s brain development.
+It is also estimated that a high percentage of pregnant women in America are affected by high mercury levels that affect a foetus’ brain development.
 All in all, mercury is one of the most deadly toxic pollutants in the air.